cyn4/Group-7/README.md

         WEATHER_API_KEY=your_openweathermap_api_key
         ```
 6. Run the main script `main.py`.
+7. Ensure the `function.py` file is loaded whilst running the `main.py`
-7. Follow the on-screen prompts to explore places or utilize navigation services.
+8. Follow the on-screen prompts to explore places or utilize navigation services.

 ## Usage